hartrusion/RbmkSimulator/README.md

 will be replaced automatically each time I change something.

 <details>
-  <summary>You need to run this .jar file with a Java Runtime (expand this
+  <summary>This is a Java application.
+Expand this section (just click here)
-  section if you want to read more about this).</summary>
+  if you want to read more about this and don't know what to do with a .jar file.</summary>

-  You need a Java Runtime (at least v17.0.17) as this is ja Java application.
+  You need a Java Runtime (at least v17.0.17) to run a .jar file.
+A jar file is an archive file that can contain something for java to run.

   To check if you already have java installed and configured on your system, type